British credit crisis of 1772–1773: Effects in London

 In July 1770 Alexander Fordyce collaborated with two planters on Grenada and borrowed 240,000 guilders in bearer bonds from Hope & Co. in Amsterdam; he was backed by Harman and Co. and Sir William Pulteney.
-He was a partner in the banking house Neale, James, Fordyce and Downe in Threadneedle Street (London), and correspondent of the (large) Ayr Bank.
-He bet heavily against EIC share price, which went awfully awry.
+He was a partner in the banking house Neale, James, Fordyce and Downe in Threadneedle Street (London), and correspondent of the Ayr Bank.
+He bet heavily against EIC share price, which went awry.
 Fordyce had speculated away the bank's assets.
 On Monday 8 June 1772, it became clear Fordyce failed.
-The next day he fled to France to avoid debt repayment.
+The next day, he fled to France to avoid debt repayment.
 He used the profits from other investments to cover the losses.
-The initial distress in London peaked on 22 June (Black Monday).
+The initial distress in London peaked on 22 June, now known as Black Monday.
 The whole City of London was in uproar when Fordyce was declared bankrupt.
-His goods and estate were seized and Neale, James, Fordyce and Down, the largest buyer of Scottish bills, were forced to insolvency.
+His goods and estate were seized and Neale, James, Fordyce, and Down, the largest buyer of Scottish bills, were forced to insolvency.

 There was great uncertainty about the size of the shock.
-Economic growth at that period was highly dependent on the use of credit, which was largely based upon people’s confidence in the banks.
-As confidence started ebbing, paralysis of the credit system followed: crowds of people (creditors) gathered at the banks and requested debt repayment in cash or attempted to withdraw their deposits.
-As a result, twenty important banking houses went bankrupt by the end of June, and many other firms endured hardships during the crisis.
+Economic growth at that period was highly dependent on the use of credit, which was largely based upon people's confidence in the banks.
+As confidence started ebbing, paralysis of the credit system followed: crowds of creditors gathered at the banks and requested debt repayment in cash or attempted to withdraw their deposits.
+As a result, twenty banking houses went bankrupt by the end of June, and many other firms endured hardships during the crisis.
 At that time, the Gentleman's Magazine commented, "No event for 50 years past has been remembered to have given so fatal a blow both to trade and public credit".
 In the first week of January 1773, trade and finance between London and Amsterdam came to a halt.
 The Bank of England came to the rescue on Sunday 10 January, allowing anyone who wished to withdraw specie from the bank to do so.
 Many British merchants quickly sent money to their ailing Dutch correspondents.
 The strain upon the reserves of the Bank of England was not eased until towards the end of 1773.

-After the crisis, a dramatic rise in the number of bankruptcies was observed: the average number of bankruptcies in London was 310 from 1764 to 1771, but the number rose to 484 in 1772 and 556 in 1773.
+After the crisis, a dramatic rise in the number of bankruptcies was observed.
+The average number of bankruptcies in London from 1764 to 1771 was 310, but the number rose to 484 in 1772 and 556 in 1773.
 Banks that were deeply involved in speculation endured hard times during the crisis.
 For example, the partners of the Ayr Bank paid no less than £663,397 in order to fully repay their creditors.
 Owing to this process, only 112 out of 226 partners remained solvent by August 1775.
 In contrast, banks that had never engaged in speculation did not bear any losses and gained prestige for their outstanding performance despite the turbulence.

 In December 1774 Fordyce was forced to sell his estate in Roehampton to Sir Joshua Vanneck, 1st Baronet; the plaintiffs were Hope & Co and Harman and Co.